 Finally, know that mindfulness isn’t about a zen-like state that dissolves all stress.
 It’s natural for there to be some distraction and stress at any workplace.
 Mindfulness techniques at work can help you find the sources of these issues, and give you the patience to confront it in a more productive way.

-The way you express mindfulness as a leader is through communication.
+Communication and listening: The way you express mindfulness as a leader is through communication.
 Open communication is key.
-When you’re talking with an employee or your team, really focus on listening to them completely before even beginning to think about how you are going to respond.
+When you’re speaking with an employee or your team, really focus on listening to them completely before even beginning to think about how you are going to respond.

-It’s also about having a beginner’s mindset.
-Whenever you get the chance, try to learn something from one of your team members.
+Have a beginner’s mindset: Whenever you get the chance, try to learn something from one of your team members.
 At times, even when you think you do know something, it’s good to understand how someone else might teach and explain it in their own way.

 You’ll want to monitor the levels and frequency of deliberate mindfulness techniques put into place at work.
 See what’s helping and what isn’t; awareness is key.
 While the well-being of everyone on your team is the primary goal, you do want to keep the pulse on how to best boost productivity.

-Officevibe app is a trust-building platform that allows employees to give feedback on whether they’re feeling confident, stress-free, and mindful on their job.
+Officevibe is a trust-building platform used by over 50K managers around the globe that allows employees to give feedback on whether they’re feeling confident, stress-free, and satisfied in their day-to-day.
 It’s a great way to gauge how effective and mindful your leadership is.

 In these times of increasing work-from-home arrangements and other potentially stressful social adjusting, it could be harder for a leader to forge a positive connection to the team.
 By being a mindful leader, you can help your team learn how to focus, to manage stress and banish distraction, thereby making any space a calm, focused productive space for working.